interledger/open-payments/README.md

 `Content-Type: application/spsp4+json` header to ensure compatibility with legacy clients.

 **Example:** If a user presents the Payment Pointer `$wallet.example/alice` then a GET request to `https://wallet.example/alice` MAY be handled like a POST to the issuer's session endpoint.

-The presence of a `web-monetization-id` header maps to the presentment of a `session_id` field in the request body.
+The presence of a `web-monetization-id` header maps to the presentment of a `session_id` query parameter.

 The following example is equivalent to the POST request example above: